 Pennsylvania Act 168 (requires employers to verify current and previous employment if the applicant has worked with minors under age 18)

 This community handbook is reviewed with all students as well as faculty and staff at the beginning of the school year.
-A digital copy is available on the Parent Portal (link is external) for parents/guardians.
+A digital copy is available on the Parent Portal for parents/guardians.
 The Blue Book contains community guidelines to support a healthy school culture and provides clear expectations to students and community members of appropriate behavior and where to seek help.
 The handbook is checked every year and amended as necessary.

 The Employee Handbook is updated each year and provides guidance and expectations for faculty in all of their roles such as teacher, adviser, and coach/director.
 In addition to training, the Employee Handbook includes information in the “Community and Well-Being” section about bullying and harassment, hazing, sexual harassment, and sexual assault or abuse.